 Last year, we were fortunate to have fantastic interior defensive linemen like Quinnen Williams, Jeffery Simmons, and Ed Oliver enter the draft.
-Derrick Brown was expected to declare last year, but he decided to return to Auburn for his senior year, and it made all the difference.
+Derrick Brown was expected to declare for last year’s NFL Draft, but he decided to return to Auburn for his senior year, and it made all the difference.
 In 2018, Brown was a good player, but there were things he needed to improve on; for example, his pad level would far too often get too high and he would lose leverage and it would allow him to get overpowered.
 However, in 2019, Brown has refined his game and has taken it to the next level.

 You might be asking, what makes him a top-5 player?
 That’s what I’m here to answer.
 When watching a player’s tape, the games that mean the most are the ones against the toughest competition.
 In the SEC, tough competition isn’t hard to come by.
 Brown has dominated against teams like LSU, Alabama and Florida.
 Don’t just take my word for it, see it for yourself.

 In this first clip against LSU, Brown is lined up in the center of the Auburn defensive line over the offensive guard.
 When the ball is snapped, Brown is the first person moving and it allows him to get his hands on the lineman first.
 Brown is able to stay low and maintain leverage.
 He initially stuns the offensive lineman with his powerful hands and can go to work.

 Once Brown has his hands inside, he uses his strength to push the blocker away from him.
 When he has his arms fully extended, you can see the back of the guard start to bend; at this point Brown has already won.
 He then pulls one arm off the guard and pushes his left arm into the shoulder of the blocker with all his strength, resulting in the lineman getting pushed back into Joe Burrows lap, which then leads to a sack.